jake-87/blog/content/blog/isabelle-autocorres-tut.md

     return sum;
 }
 ```
-The use of unsigned will be expanded on later.
+The following will be expanded on shortly:
+- The use of unsigned
+- What it means to verify code

 We'll put it in a C file named `list_sum.c`.